 Visit a genuine wickiup, an Oregon Trail Wagon, and learn about the history of the Native Americans that once lived and flourished in this area.
 The Spirit of the West exhibit allows you to get an up close and personal look into the lives of fur trappers, explorers, and miners who lived in Bend during pioneer times.
 The By Hand Through Memory Exhibit features the history of the Plateau Indian Nations as they learn to adapt to life on the reservations after being robbed of their lands.

-Permanent outdoor exhibits include the Miller Family Ranch, and interactive live exhibit that involves a recreation of life in 1904.
+Permanent outdoor exhibits of the High Desert Museum in Bend include the Miller Family Ranch, and interactive live exhibit that involves a recreation of life in 1904.
 This is where your children can learn to wash clothes with a wash board, learn how to plant a garden, or just play some of the games that were popular with kids in this era.
 Touring the Lazinka Sawmill is another permanent outdoor exhibit.
 Built in 1904, this sawmill is still in use today, and you have the opportunity to see how much operations have changed, and yet, stayed the same after over a century in use!

 Seeing all the work that went into everyday living in 1904 sure makes you appreciate the amenities and luxuries that are an integral part of your Bend Vacation Rentals modern vacation getaway!
 Reserve yours today and revel in the convenience of indoor plumbing and air conditioning in the summer!